tenzir/tenzir/web/docs/about/why-vast.md

 come frequently with advanced operations like joins, and often scale out well.

-However, as a cornerstone for security operations, they fall short in supporting the following relevant use cases where VAST has the edge:
+However, as a cornerstone for security operations, they fall short in supporting the following relevant use cases where Tenzir has the edge:

 - **Data Onboarding**: it takes considerable effort to write and maintain schemas for the tables of the respective data sources.
-Since VAST is purpose-built for security data, integrations for key data sources and data connectors exist out of the box.
+Since Tenzir is purpose-built for security data, integrations for key data sources and data connectors exist out of the box.

 - **Rich Typing**: modeling security event data with a generic database often reduces the values to strings or integers, as opposed to retaining domain-specific semantics, such as IP addresses or port numbers.
-VAST offers a rich type system that can retain such semantics at ingest time, while also giving you the ability to query the data with your own taxonomy at query time.
+Tenzir offers a rich type system that can retain such semantics at ingest time, while also giving you the ability to query the data with your own taxonomy at query time.

 - **Fast Search**: typical query patterns are (1) automatically triggered point